 Hannah Moloney has over a decade of hands-on experience in teaching, designing, building, managing and doing projects around urban agriculture, small-scale farming, permaculture and community development.
 She has a post-grad diploma in community cultural development and has been teaching permaculture across Australia since 2009.
 More about Hannah…

-Nick Ritar is a permaculture educator and consultant who works extensively across a wide range of bioregions, farms, watersheds and city environments.
+Nick Ritar is a permaculture designer, consultant and educator who works extensively across a wide range of bioregions, farms, watersheds and city environments.
 He is recognized nationally as a leading advocate on how permaculture principles can contribute to food security through good design and regenerative farming and living.
 More about Nick…

 Pre-requisites for this course: